-v. the commissioner may require the applicant to provide geophysical data of the project area.
+v. in areas with limited subsurface well control or where the subsurface geology is in doubt and cannot be described adequately, the commissioner may request the applicant to provide geophysical seismic data of the project area.

 c. any other maps required by the commissioner to evaluate the proposed project.